turingschool/mod-0-project-be/section2/reflection.md

 ```

 4. Why might you want to use an if-statement?
- You would want to use an "if-statement" if there can be a variety of answers/ outcomes depnding on the user input/ various conditions.
+ You would want to use an "if-statement" if there can be a variety of answers/ outcomes depending on the user input/ various conditions.

 5. What is the Ruby syntax for an if statement?

-if (conditions)
+``if (conditions)
   #statements
-  end
+  end``

 6. How do you add multiple conditions to an if statement?
 You would use multiple elsif